sendgrid/docs/source/User_Guide/Settings/subusers.md

 {% endanchor %}

 {% warning %}
-This feature only makes changes to a Subuser when the nonrecurring credit option is selected for this Subuser.
+You can only allocate credits by selecting the nonrecurring credit option.
 {% endwarning %}

-If your Subuser has been allocated nonrecurring credits, then this feature will allow you to allocate credits to, or remove credits from this Subuser account.
-Simply click **Change Credit Rules** and then choose whether to add or subtract credits for this Subuser.
+If your Subuser account has nonrecurring credits, you can allocate credits to, or remove credits from this Subuser account.
+On the Subuser's profile, click **Change Credit Rules** and then choose the appropriate credit amount for the Subuser.

 {% anchor h2 %}
-Adding a whitelabel domain to a Subuser account
+Adding a Domain Whitelabel
 {% endanchor %}

-Using a domain whitelabel allows you to better authenticate the email that you send by removing the “sent via sendgrid.net” message that your recipients see on un-whitelabeled emails.
-This has the added benefit of giving you complete control over your sending reputation.
+Using a domain whitelabel removes the “sent via sendgrid.net” message that your recipients see by authenticating your domain.
+It also gives you complete control over your sending reputation.

 {% info %}
-In order to add a domain whitelabel or whitelabel link to a Subuser account, there must be one or more of these whitelabels set up in the parent account.
+To add a domain whitelabel or whitelabel link to a Subuser account, there must be one or more of these whitelabels set up in the parent account.
 {% endinfo %}

 *To add a domain whitelabel to a Subuser account:*